310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Mao %}
 Holy… For an ordinary person, hearing that from a genius would hurt a *lot*.

 I don't think he wasn't motivated, y’know.
-He was probably trying to do it properly.
+I'm sure he was trying to do it properly.

 He may complain a lot, but he works hard at what he's told to.

 But, see… There are people out there who can't do it even if they try.
 Even I have a hard time keeping up with you guys, y’know?

-There's no way these novice first years can do it too.
+There's no *way* these novice first years can do what you can do.
 {% endbubble %}

 {% bubble Midori %}